 There are just a few things you need to do to put your oysters to bed for the winter.

-- Give them one last good dunking up and down to wash off any accumulated silt and sediment that may have accumulated over the last three weeks.
+- Give them one last good dunking up and down to wash off any accumulated silt and sediment that may have accumulated over the last few weeks.

 - Give the cages a good shake to keep your oysters from growing together.

-- Leave your cages on your dock for an hour or so to let the past several week’s growth dry out and die
+- Leave your cages on your dock for an hour or so to let the growth dry out and die.

 - Set a timer so that you don’t forget to put your oysters back in the water!